Batch Calibration: Rethinking Calibration for In-Context Learning and Prompt Engineering: Experiments

 \paragraph{Evaluation Data.} For natural language tasks, in contrast to previous works that only report on relatively simple single-sentence classification tasks \citep{zhao2021calibrate, fei-etal-2023-mitigating, han2023prototypical}, we conduct experiments on 13 more diverse and challenging classification tasks, including the standard GLUE \citep{wang-etal-2018-glue} and SuperGLUE \citep{wang2019superglue} datasets.
 Specifically, we consider commonsense reasoning: BoolQ \citep{clark-etal-2019-boolq}, COPA \citep{roemmele2011choice}; word disambiguation: WiC \citep{pilehvar-camacho-collados-2019-wic}; sentiment classification: SST-2 \citep{socher-etal-2013-recursive}; paraphrasing: QQP, MRPC \citep{dolan-brockett-2005-automatically}; natural language inference and entailment: ANLI-R\{1,2,3\} \citep{nie-etal-2020-adversarial}, CB \citep{de2019commitmentbank}, RTE, QNLI (QA/NLI), MNLI \citep{williams-etal-2018-broad}.
 For image classification tasks, we include SVHN \citep{yuval2011reading}, EuroSAT \citep{helber2019eurosat}, and CLEVR \citep{johnson2017clevr}.

-\paragraph{Models.} We conduct experiments mainly on the state-of-the-art PaLM 2 \citep{anil2023palm} for its variants with different sizes, PaLM 2-S, PaLM 2-M, and PaLM 2-L. PaLM 2 is trained using a mixture of objectives, and readers are referred to \cite{anil2023palm} for more details.
+\paragraph{Models.} We conduct experiments mainly on the state-of-the-art PaLM 2 \citep{anil2023palm} for its variants with different sizes, PaLM 2-S, PaLM 2-M, and PaLM 2-L. PaLM 2 has achieved results that are competitive with GPT-4 \citep{openai2023gpt4}, and readers are referred to \cite{anil2023palm} for more model details.
 For VLMs, we report the results on CLIP ViT-B/16 \citep{radford2021learning}.